briannap6399/sep11-freedom-project/tool/learning-log.md

 **[Entrance to Kaboom:](https://kaboomjs.com/)**

 This week was absolutely packed with progress!
 Continuing what I wanted to do last week, I scrolled through Kaboom's catalogue and discovered some code that helps shift the game towards a "Game Over" screen!
-This can be done through the `screen({})` command,
+This can be done through the `screen({})` command, which could be triggered depending on the conditions you set and it'd end up taking

 <!--
 * Links you used today (websites, videos, etc)